SushantSingh-23-01/PiiOllama/README.md

    * Additional Context & Directory settings: Document retrieval parameters and default directories can be modified here.

 ## 🐛 Troubleshooting
-- Most of the **ERROR** logs are displayed in terminal for more information.
+- Most of the **ERROR** logs are displayed in terminal for detailed information.
-- **TO DOs** Implement error and warning logs to displayed in ui itself.
+- **TO DOs:** Implement error and warning logs to display in ui.

 ## 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find bugs, please open an issue or submit a pull request.